mosaic-design-system/docs/src/components/accordion.md

 storybook: https://tessera.oneadvanced.io/dev/components-core/?path=/docs/html-accordion--as-default
 tabs:
   - title: Usage
+    body: >-
-    body: "## What is an Accordion?
+      ## What is an Accordion?

       An **Accordion** is a useful tool for splitting out information on a page - if you have a page that contains multiple different pieces of information, an **Accordion** can help reduce the amount of vertical space a page uses.

-      **Accordions** can be toggled between a collapsed and expanded state to expose hidden information, which can help the user locate the specific information they need without presenting all of the information to them at once.\
+      **Accordions** can be toggled between a collapsed and expanded state to expose hidden information, which can help the user locate the specific information they need without presenting all of the information to them at once.

       The expanded state pushes the other page content down rather than being overlaying it on top of other content, which helps to maintain the vertical hierarchy of the page.

       - - -